-(76 lec, 44 lab hrs total) 9 credits This course prepares individuals for certification in Oregon as an Emergency Medical Technician-Intermediate.
+8 credits (3.8 lec, 2.2 lab hrs/week) This course prepares individuals for certification in Oregon as an Emergency Medical Technician-Intermediate.
 The course covers theory and practice of procedural responsibilities delegated to the EMT-Intermediate.
 The course incorporates discussion, demonstration and practical application of the following: roles and responsibilities, patient assessment, oxygenation, ventilation, airway adjuncts, shock, intravenous and intraosseous therapy, basic ECG monitoring, defibrillation, pharmacology and EMT-Intermediate protocols.
 Upon successful completion of the EMT-Intermediate curriculum course, a student will be eligible to sit for the state EMT-Intermediate certifying examinations, ventilation, airway adjuncts, defibrillation, shock, intravenous and intraosseous infusions, defibrillation and basic ECG monitoring, pharmacology and medications, and protocols.

-Prerequisite: HE258A or HE931A with a C or better.
+Prerequisite: HE258A or HE931A with a "C" or better.